WojciechMatuszewski/programming-notes/system-design-and-architecture/clean-code.md

 The **SOLID principles are about dependency management**.
 In OO, the _message_ is the dependency.

+## Episode 09 – Single Responsibility Principle

+- Bob argues that a **responsibility pertains to the "family of functionality" rather than to be a method**.

+  - So, if your class only has methods for interacting with a database, it has a _single_ responsibility.

+- Think of a _responsibility_ as **a source of change**.

+  - These changes will be _requested_ by the **users the _responsibility_ relates to**.

+    - **If your class pertains to more than a single _actor_ it has multiple responsibilities**.

+> Responsibility is a family of functions that serves one specific _actor_

+- We are talking about actors, not users, because users might have different, and multiple, roles within the organization

+### Values of Software

+- The **primary value** is **malleability of software**.

+  - The software is not a static thing.
+It can change.
+Take different forms.

+    - Notice how this value interplays with the _secondary value_.

+- The **secondary value** is **behavior**.

+  - The software meets the current requirements of the current user.

+    - The needs of the user change!

+- The **profitability of software is tied to the primary value**.

+  - While the software might not meet all the user demands now, it can change since the _primary value_ is high.

+  - The **inverse, where secondary value is high, and the primary is low** is a sign of a software that might fail in the long run.

+### Friction

+Imagine a scenario where a class contains two _responsibilities_.
+One related to the database, one related to formatting strings.

+It is likely that there are two separate people working on those two different responsibilities. **If they both make changes to the class, they will face merge conflicts and friction**.

+We do not want this to happen.

+### SRP

+- Now that we understand what _responsibility_ is, we can talk about _Single Responsibility Principle_.

+> The module should have **only one** reason to change.

+This means you should "gather" together things that change together, and separate things that change separately.

+- A good example is _logging_.

+  - You might interview logging with the code, but that violates the SRP.

+  - Instead, **create a separate functions or classes for logging**.
+Those construct would then take the "base" data you worked on and add the necessary log statements.

+- **SRP does not necessarily mean creating a new files for each _responsibility_**.

+  - One has to use their judgement here.
+How _similar_ are the _responsibilities_?

+    - If you have code that does X and code that logs what the X does, I would argue those should live within the same file.

+    - On the other hand, code that does X and code that does Y should most likely live in separate files.

+### Welcome to engineering

+- Here, Bob provided us _potential_ solutions for decoupling a class that had three _responsibilities_.

+  - **Sadly, none of the proposed solutions was "final"**.

+    - All of them **had tradeoffs**.

+- This is the world we live in – the world of perpetual tradeoffs.
+There are no perfect solutions.

+Finished 48:29 – case study

+## Episode 10

 ## Episode 11 Part 1 – Liskov Substitute Principle

 - It does not matter what a type is.
 All it matters are the operations that can be performed on the type.